awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 ---

 ##tl;dr;
 _Test Driven Development (TDD) is difficult to get good at.
 What makes things worse is that there is so much fervor around this technique.
-Those that want to better understand it are immediately turned of by practitioners.
+Newcomers are immediately turned of by practitioners.
 At the end of the day, **it’s a two way street**.
 If you want to get better at TDD, you have to look past heated, seemingly ridiculous debates between practitioners and **practice.
 Just like we do**.
 As practitioners, we need to continue to have the debates, but do a better job of generating artifacts (blog entries, gists, screen casts), and understand that **we don't have it all figured out**._

 #The WOMBO COMBO!!!!

 If you're a gamer, you may have heard of _Super Smash Brothers Melee_.
 This game was played competitively.
-National tournaments, professional sponsorships, cash prizes.
+National tournaments.
+Professional sponsorships.
+Cash prizes.
 In other words, **it was a big deal**.

 I was in high school at the time this game came out.
 And a group of friends and I played this game every possible chance we got.
 We practiced, we studied the subtleties of it, and we competed in local tournaments.

-Now that the stage is set watch the video with the following points in mind:
+Now that the stage is set.
+Watch the video with the following points in mind:

-- If you've **never** played Super Smash Brothers Melee, you'll have no idea what just happened, and why everyone is excited.
+- If you've **never** played Super Smash Brothers Melee, you'll have no idea what just happened, nor why everyone is excited.

 - If you've played this game a **little bit**, you may understand what happened, but don't see it as a big deal.

 - If you've played this game a **lot**, you can appreciate what was shown.
-But you may **dismiss it as nice to learn, but not necessary to compete at a professional level**.
+But you may **say it's nice to learn, but not necessary to compete at a professional level**.

-- If you've played the game **professionally**, **(and understand the nuances of the game to the level these players did)**, you'd understand why this is regarded as one of the **greatest moments in this game's history**.
-What was shown in this video **fundamentally changed** how this game was played competitively at every level.
+- If you've played the game **competitively**, **(and understand the nuances of the game to the level these players did)**, you'd understand why this is regarded as one of the **greatest moments in this game's history**.
+What was shown in this video **fundamentally changed** how this game was played at every level.

 - The commentary is a **complete turn off**.
-You may never want to participate at a competitive level after hearing these juvenile comments that **contain profanity and reference male genitalia**
+You may never want to participate, at a competitive level, after hearing these juvenile comments that **contain profanity and reference male genitalia**

 - A message to practitioners of TDD, this is probably **what we sound like to newcomers**